 Art Addressing Real World Needs

-Arts and Social Justice Programs Engelund is a founding member of the California College of the Arts Center for Art and Public Life where he worked for eleven years developing programs for artists to collaborate with communities locally and across the globe to address real world issues.
-He transformed the work study program putting art college students to work directly with schools, community organizations, and hospitals providing over 9,000 hours of arts based expertise supporting our communities every year.
-This program’s success paved the way for Engelund to create the Center’s grant program in which art college students and their community based partners collaborated to create projects that directly address in a real world needs.
+Engelund is a founding member of the California College of the Arts Center for Art and Public Life where he worked for eleven years developing programs for artists to collaborate with communities locally and across the globe to address real world issues.
+He transformed the work study program putting art college students to work directly in schools, community centers, and hospitals providing over 9,100 hours of arts based work every yearsupporting our communities .
+This program’s success paved the way for Engelund to create the Center’s grant program in which art college students and their community based partners collaborated to create projects that directly address real world needs.
 These grant funded projects have now taken place across the globe giving artists and their community partners opportunities for projects such as creating a entrepreneurial start up fashion business designing affordable shoes from repurposed materials in Africa, to arts education resources being delivered and taught in rural areas of South America, to public school arts projects in Oakland and more.

 CCA Center for Art and Public Life Student in Action booklet 2005